HaukeBartsch/data-transfer-station/README.md

 ## Data receiver

-A component that interfaces with PACS.
-Listens for DICOM requests on a port and stores the images in a disk location.
+Interfaces with the Picture Archive and Communication System (PACS).
+Listens for DICOM requests on a port and stores the images temporarily.

 ## Website